tamaskenez/somenewlanguage/doc/design-ideas.md

 Don't support any scheme aiming to 'recover' from failures.
 It's either an unrecoverable failure or business as usual:

 - Handling unrecovarable failures should look like when an Erlang process dies.
 The rest of the system is not affected.
 Diagnostic reports are avaiable.
-No attempt to restore or gracefully deconstruct objects, reclaim resources, etc.
+No attempt to restore or gracefully deconstruct objects, reclaim resources, etc. This implies that the subsystem (which crashed) and the caller (which called the subsystem) must not share mutable memory (including the memory manager/allocator).
 - All other errors are expected and must be handled explicitly.

 So how can we provide the convenience of coding only a linear happy-path without exceptions or monads?